thenasko/mathematics-in-the-world/logic/tiling.md

 ### Tiling with dominoes

 > We are given a $$8 \times 8$$ board with two diagonal corners missing.
-Is it possible to cover it completely with dominoes without any pieces overlapping.
+Is it possible to cover it completely with dominoes without any pieces overlapping?
 >
 > Assume the board and domino squares are of the same size.